-Truth is, since February 2015, when one of the co-founders of our group was forcibly exiled from Cambodia on direct orders from dictatorial Prime Minister Hun Sen, the highest echelons of the Cambodian government started following up pretty much all of the campaign's demands.
-Most remarkably, they switched their argument from saying that the dam was a vital part of the country's energy needs to saying it would cause massive environmental impacts and inhibit potential revenue through eco-tourism in the billions' (these were the words by Hun Sen himself, believe it or not).
+Despite is, since February 2015, when one of the co-founders of our group was forcibly exiled from Cambodia on direct orders from Prime Minister Hun Sen, the highest echelons of the Cambodian government started following up pretty much all of the campaign's demands.
+Most remarkably, they switched their argument from saying that the dam was a vital part of the country's energy needs to saying it would cause 'massive environmental impacts' and 'inhibit potential revenue through eco-tourism in the billions' (these were the words by Hun Sen himself, believe it or not).

-- Reinforce grassroots movements (such as existing youth groups) of the Areng Valley so they can fence off future threats to their existence by themselves;
+- Reinforce grassroots movements in the Areng Valley so they can fence off future threats to their existence by themselves;

-- Turn the whole valley and surrounding Cardamom Mountains National Parks into a hub not just for quality tourism but also scientists and other nature enthusiasts.
+- Turn the whole valley and surrounding Cardamom Mountains National Parks into a hub not just for quality tourism but also scientists and other nature enthusiasts, especially Cambodians.